 The number of products identified with EAN-8 and EAN-13 symbols increased quickly after January 1, 2005 because UCC prefixes were no longer issued to new companies based outside of the U.S. and Canada.
 These new companies needed only use EAN-8 or EAN-13 symbols to mark their products.

 - Those who assigned product numbers:

-Any organization or manufacturer which assigned product numbers for trade items or services needed to be aware of the new guidelines to ensure compliance with trade partners and suppliers.
+Any organization or manufacturer which assigned product numbers for trade items or services needed had to be made aware of the new guidelines to ensure compliance with trade partners and suppliers.

 - Those that turned numbers into bar codes:

-Packagers, commercial printers, and graphics and layout specialists needed to be aware for the new guidelines to ensure compliance for their customers.
+Packagers, commercial printers, and graphics and layout specialists needed to be aware of the new guidelines to ensure compliance for their customers.

 - Those that use bar codes in applications: